-All feats that are considered Pathfinder Society Legal are legal for play, unless otherwise specified.
+All feats that are within our core assumption Legal are legal for play, unless otherwise specified.

 You rain down blows with your dashing attacks.